-What Determines your Discount Rate?
+What Determines your Merchant Rate?

 There are three primary cost factors to consider: